 Manual Drawings

-Manual drawings are made by hand, with the aid of instruments such as protractors, rulers, pencils, and sheets.
-Unfortunately, manual drawings can be easily misread due to drawing errors and ambiguity.
+Manual drawings are made by hand, using instruments such as protractors, rulers, pencils, and sheets.
+Unfortunately, due to drawing errors and ambiguity, manual drawings can be easily misread.

 CAD drawings have become the standard of the day.
 They can be divided into 2D and 3D CAD.
 Sometimes, 3D CAD is a part of a process called Building Information Modeling (BIM), which is increasingly required by law in various locations.